gbrammer/grizli/grizli-for-dummies.md

 "this chapter" or "this section" are links to the chapter/section you are referencing.

+5. Place a navigation bar at the end of your chapter (see existing examples).

-5. Don't forget to add your chapter (and sections, sub-sections, etc) to the Table of contents.
+6. Don't forget to add your chapter (and sections, sub-sections, etc) to the Table of contents.

 If you follow the above steps, it will really make the editing process easier